When I launched my 2nd business,

 business and being one of the best presenters/teachers.
 Yet, the fact was, this

-particular public speaking model was tailor-made for the leaders.
-For
+particular public speaking model was tailor-made for the leaders

 those who would be called to serve in the global human potential movement.
 Indeed,